Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### IO Adapter Subgraph

 The IO Adapter subgraph delivers the $\textbf{A}$ matrix from the input PLIO to the QRD subgraph.
 Buffers are used for I/O for all downstream MUSIC subgraphs.
 All of these subgraphs may use a single I/O buffer read over a high bandwidth memory interface, moving from tile to tile in a linear fashion.
-This is clarified in more detail below.
+This is clarified in more detail in the following section.
 No bandwidth limitations are encountered downstream due to this use of the 256-bit AI Engine memory interface.
 However, the design must be fed by two PLIO streams @ 32-bits for 1250 MHz to achieve a 1 $\mu s$ throughput overall.
 The IO Adapter subgraph sinks two input PLIO streams and combines them into a single output buffer containing the input $\textbf{A}$ matrix to be processed by the first QRD subgraph.
 Two streams are required because the $128\times 8$ elements of $\textbf{A}$ cannot be transferred over a single PLIO in 1 $\mu s$.
 The following block diagram shows the AI Engine physical array view for the IO Adapter subgraph.

 ![figure](images/io-adapter-physical-array.png)